Interest-Only Mortgage Pressure Builds on Over 55s

-Here at Homewise, we offer the Home for Life Plan which enables those over the age of 60 to buy homes at discounts of up to 59%* under a lifetime lease.
+Here at Homewise, we offer the Home for Life Plan which enables those over the age of 60 to secure homes with savings of up to 59%* under a lifetime lease.
 Those aged 60 or above can select a property to buy which is then purchased by Homewise at the full price.
-Customers will then buy a lifetime lease from Homewise, typically at a discount rate of around 33%.
+Customers will then secure a lifetime lease from Homewise, typically at a savings rate of around 33%.

 Legally, they are the lifetime lease owner of the property and can do as they wish – paint, wallpaper or put in a new kitchen.
 When the plan ends and that person either passes away or goes in to long-term care, the property will revert to Homewise but he or she can choose to leave an inheritance of up to 50% of the future of value of the home.

 Why not use our Budget Booster, for a quick estimate on how much you could save on your home for life?
 It only takes a few details and less than 3 minutes of your time.

 *Savings range from 8.5% to 59% and depend on the customer’s age, personal circumstances and property criteria.
 Only available to those over sixty years old.